baffelli/icos-cities-pipeline/README.md

 In the future, it would be desireable to install digdag as a service, so that the pipeline runs can be scheduled directly with digdag and their operation can be verified more robustly.
 For this, consult the digdag documentation [here](http://docs.digdag.io/command_reference.html#server-mode-commands).

+# Structure of the repository
+The repository is structured in directories containing group of scripts performing related tasks.
+These are listed below

 ## CarboSenseUtilities
 - CarboSenseFunctions.r